Ircama/hostp2pd/README.md

 # Configuration methods

-The program allows the following configuration method settings:
+The program allows the following configuration methods, which can be configured in *hostp2pd.yaml*:

-- `pbc_in_use: None`: use the configuration method set in *wpa_supplicant.conf* (this is the suggested one, defining `keypad` method in *wpa_supplicant.conf*)
+- `pbc_in_use: None`: setting *pbc_in_use* to *None* will retrieve the configuration method defined in *wpa_supplicant.conf* (this is the suggested mode, where also the `keypad` method is the suggested one to adopt in *wpa_supplicant.conf*)
 - `pbc_in_use: False`: force the *keypad* configuration method, using `password: "<8 digits>"` configured in *hostp2pd.yaml*.
 (Notice also that any password different from eight digits is not accepted by *wpa_supplicant*.)
-- `pbc_in_use: True`: force the *virtual_push_button* configuration method.
+- `pbc_in_use: True`: force the *virtual_push_button* configuration method, performing the enrolment without password.

 Notice that the keypad password shall be of exactly 8 digits (ref. `p2p_passphrase_len=8`, which is a default configuration in *wpa_supplicant.conf*).

 Configuration methods:
-- *keypad*: the Android phone prompts a keypad; the user has to enter a fixed passkey set in the *hostp2pd.yaml* configuration file.
+- *keypad*: the Android phone prompts a soft keypad; the user has to enter a fixed passkey compliant to the one set in the *hostp2pd.yaml* configuration file.
 - *virtual_push_button* (pbc): no password is used.
-Anyway, a withe list of client names can be defined.
+Anyway, a whitelist of client names can be defined.

-Using *virtual_push_button* is a extremely weak enrolment method, where discovering the P2P client names can be easily made by any user.
+Using *virtual_push_button* is an extremely weak enrolment method, where discovering the P2P client names can be easily made by any user.

 # Use cases